- This post contains affiliate links. Read more here.

 As noted by respected pit bull rescue organization BADRAP, “dogs commonly identified as pit bulls are quite often a mix of multiple breeds.”
 This results in shelters being full of bully dogs who may or may not be “pit bulls,” but can have a harder time finding homes due to the name and bad press.
 While it’s tempting to look at any short, muscular dog with a lightbulb-shaped head and label it a pit bull, it’s likely that dog has a lot more going on genetically.
 For this reason, it’s essential to evaluate the individual dog rather than the breed.

 Pit bulls come from England

-Pit bulls, as we know them, probably descended from the Olde English Bull Dog, which were used for sport (“bull baiting“) in 19th century England.
+Pit bulls, as we know them, probably descended from the Olde English Bull Dog, which was used for sport (“bull baiting“) in 19th century England.
 After bull baiting was deemed inhumane, Olde English Bull Dogs were cross-bred with terriers to create smaller, more scrappy dogs for fighting.

 But once these sporting dogs made the crossing from England to the United States, they took on far more responsibilities and became true American icons.

 In the early 20th century, pit bulls were revered as family dogs, mascots, and military heroes.
 During World War I, pit bull-type dogs represented American forces on posters and in the field.
 Their loyalty and bravery made them the perfect “spokesdog.”